tanged123/PLATO/README.md

-# MambaStock: Selective state space model for stock prediction
+# PLATO: Predictive Learning Algorithm for Trading Optimization (FORKED FROM MambaStock)

+TODO:
 Mamba (Structured state space sequence models with selection mechanism and scan module, S6) has achieved remarkable success in sequence modeling tasks.
 This paper proposes a Mamba-based model to predict the stock price.
+(FORKED FROM MambaStock)

 ## Requirements